ibm-cloud-docs/EventStreams/quick_setup_guide.md

 :   Output format in JSON.

-## Create a topic and select number of partitions by using the API
+## Create a topic and select number of partitions by using the Admin REST API
 {: #create_topic_api}
 {: step}
 {: api}

-For guidance about settings that you can modify when creating topics, see [topic configuration](/docs/EventStreams?topic=EventStreams-kafka_java_api).
+For guidance about the settings that you can modify when creating topics, see [topic configuration](/docs/EventStreams?topic=EventStreams-kafka_java_api).

 You can create a Kafka topic by issuing a POST request to the `/admin/topics` path.
-The body of the request must contain a JSON document, for example:
+The body of the request must contain a JSON document.
+For example:

 ```json
 {